loveencounterflow/coffeelibre/README.md

   menus, submenus, and subsubsubmenus**;
 * that new versions of it are **unlikely to come up with anything new**;
 * that it's quite **happy to crash** any given moment, and
-* that (especially Calc) is **incredibly stupid / stubborn / incapable of doing any meaningful / consistent formatting** (with or without using named styles).
+* that (especially Calc) is **incredibly stupid / stubborn / incapable when it comes to doing any meaningful / consistent formatting** (with or without using named styles).

 Lacking alternatives and wanting to get on with my idea, i looked into writing macros for my purpose.
 The thinking was that i needed several different fonts for the Chinese characters alone, as they are spread